During the exam

 The sigmoidoscope contains a light and a tube (channel) that allows the doctor to pump air into your colon.
-The air inflates the colon, which provides a better view of the lining of the colon.
-When the scope is moved or air is introduced, you may feel abdominal cramping or the urge to have a bowel movement.
+The air inflates the colon, which provides a better view of the colon lining.
+When the scope is moved or air is introduced, you may feel abdominal cramping or the urge to move your bowels.

 The sigmoidoscope also contains a tiny video camera at its tip.
 The camera sends images to an external monitor so that the doctor can study the inside of your colon.
 The doctor can also insert instruments through the channel to take tissue samples (biopsies).

 A flexible sigmoidoscopy exam typically takes about 15 minutes.
 It may require slightly more time if biopsies are taken.
 Sedation and pain medications usually aren't necessary.
 If a polyp is found, your doctor will likely recommend a full colonoscopy to look at your whole colon.

 After the exam

 - Flexible sigmoidoscopy.
 National Institute for Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/sigmoidoscopy/index.htm.
-Accessed April 29, 2011.
+Accessed Feb.
+27, 2014.